Nordic Stone Age: Neolithic

 During the 5th millennium BCE, the Ertebølle people learned pottery from neighbouring tribes in the south, who had begun to cultivate the land and keep animals.
-Soon, they too started to cultivate the land and, ca. 4000 BCE, they became part of the megalithic Funnelbeaker culture.
+Soon, they too started to cultivate the land and, c.
+4000 BCE, they became part of the megalithic Funnelbeaker culture.
 During the 4th millennium BCE, these Funnelbeaker tribes expanded into Sweden up to Uppland.
 The Nøstvet and Lihult tribes learned new technology from the advancing farmers, but not agriculture, and became the Pitted Ware cultures, towards the end of the 4th millennium BCE.
 These Pitted Ware tribes halted the advance of the farmers and pushed them south into south-western Sweden, but some say that the farmers were not killed or chased away, but that they voluntarily joined the Pitted Ware culture and became part of them.
 At least one settlement appears to be mixed, the Alvastra pile-dwelling.
 Copper metallurgy was practiced by the Funnelbeaker culture from c.
 3500 BC.